tytydraco/yessleep/out/Help_My_Stalker_is_Trying_to_KILL_ME.md

 The following morning, I went outside to feed the dog.
 My heart was pounding like a kick drum at a heavy metal concert.
 Quickly, I panicked.
 Something was wrong.
 First off, the gate was open.
 Again.
 Plus, Dexter was being quiet.
 Too quiet.
 Which is unlike him.
 As I inched cautiously towards the kennel, the sweet smell of perfume grew stronger.

 When I reached the kennel, I gasped.
 My heart sank into my shoes.
 Before me was Dexter, stewing in a pool of blood and gore.
 His eyeballs were gouged and bloodied, his tongue lying limply next to his mutilated body.
-Stapled to his mangy, bloodsoaked fur, was a Velvet on Fire poster.
+Stapled to his mangy, blood soaked fur, was a Velvet on Fire poster.
 Stunned and horrified, I seized the poster.
 On the back, scribbled in crimson-colored blood, was a note:

 UR MINE!!!